 There are more than 70 state schools that engage with industry partners and/or training institutes and universities to create career and educational pathways for students.
 These gateway schools are part of six networks that offer specialist educational opportunities.

-There are also many 'centres of excellence' schools specialising in different academic, creative or sporting endeavours such as:
+There are also many 'centres of excellence' schools specialising in different academic, creative or sporting endeavours.

 Many state schools have formed partnerships with universities to allow students to study university subjects while still at school.

 Queensland continues to lead the country in implementing school-based traineeships or apprenticeships.
 Almost 6000 students commence school-based apprenticeships and traineeships (SATs) annually.

 Special schools provide highly specialised and individual programs to cater for students with intellectual disability and/or multiple disability.
 A range of staff is employed including teachers, speech therapists, occupational therapists, physiotherapists and nurses.
 Educational programs for students with disabilities are also provided in primary and secondary schools.

 Students from Prep to Year 12, who are unable to attend a traditional school setting due to geographic isolation, illness or other special circumstances can attend schools of distance education.